mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 ls -l
 ```

-Here we go, files and folders!
+Here they are, files and folders!
 Photos are stored into `Photos` folder.